dylan-lang/dylan-tool/documentation/source/index.rst

 (tests pass, doc updated, etc.) follow these steps:

 #.
 Update the ``"version"`` attribute in :file:`dylan-package.json` to be the
+    new release's version.

+    Also update any dependencies as needed.
+Normally this will happen naturally during development as you discover you need newer package versions, but this is a good time to review deps and update to get bug fixes if desired.
+    **Remember to** `dylan update`_ **and re-run your tests if you change deps!**

-    new release's version, commit the change, and push it to your main branch.
+    Push the above changes (if any) to your main branch.

 #.
-Update any dependencies in :file:`dylan-package.json` as needed.
-Normally
-    this will happen naturally during development as you discover you need newer package versions, but this is a good time to review deps and update to get bug fixes if desired.  **Remember to** `dylan update`_ **and re-run your tests if you change deps!**

-#.
 Make a new release on GitHub with a tag that matches the release version.
     For example, if the ``"version"`` attribute in :file:`dylan-package.json` is ``"0.5.0"`` the GitHub release should be tagged ``v0.5.0``.

 #.
-Clone https://github.com/dylan-lang/pacman-catalog somewhere.
-In the next
+Clone https://github.com/dylan-lang/pacman-catalog somewhere and create a
-    step the `dylan publish`_ command will make changes there for you.
+    new branch named after your package.
+In the next step the `dylan publish`_ command will make changes there for you.

     If you had already cloned pacman-catalog, **make sure to pull the latest changes.**

 #.
 Run :command:`dylan publish /path/to/pacman-catalog`, pointing to where you
-    just cloned the pacman-catalog.
+    just cloned the pacman catalog.

 #.
 Commit the changes to `pacman-catalog`_ and submit a pull request.
 The
     tests to verify the catalog will be run automatically by the GitHub CI.